Saveora/Finance-Tracker/README.md

 * `GET /api/payment-schedules` — payment schedule listing (used for the right column)
 * `GET /health` — healthcheck

-**Recommended optional endpoints (suggested / planned)** (You can implement these to make frontend faster and accurate)

-* `GET /api/dashboard/summary` — **aggregate** totals for deposits, spent, and balances across all user accounts (exact DB SUMs).
-This removes the need to fetch many transactions client-side to compute totals.
-* `GET /api/accounts/:id` — get account details + transactions (already in accountsController as `getAccount()` but route commented out; enable it if needed)

 ---

 ## Database schema & migrations (notes)